Talbingo, New South Wales: Snowy Mountains Scheme

 Jounama Pondage was completed in 1968.
 Jounama Dam is a rockfill dam, 43.9m tall, with a crest length of 518.2m and an embankment volume of 554,500 cubic metres.
 The modern township of Talbingo is located on the shores of Jounama and construction of the dam flooded the historic valley and Talbingo township below, which was the birthplace of author Miles Franklin and location of the Talbingo Hotel.

 Present status

 Talbingo grew rapidly while Tumut 3 power station was built, and now has a service station, golf course, motel, primary school, general store, country club, ski hire shop, Tourist Park and the lodge has been refurbished and now has accommodation and a restaurant.
+The caravan park has cabins, camp grounds and amenities, including camp kitchen.

 Tourism is the lifeblood of the village.
 Many families stop by every summer for water skiing on Talbingo or Blowering Dam, bushwalking and exploring Kosciuszko National Park.
 In the winter, Talbingo becomes a hub for those visiting Selwyn Snowfields and other ski fields.

+The Church of St Paul, at 50 Lampe St, Talbingo, was built by the Snowy Mountains Authority as a multi-faith Christian church, and was opened and consecrated by representatives of the Catholic, Anglican, and Presbyterian faiths on 23 April 1967.
+Apart from the tall windows behind the lectern and altar, which give a view to the lake and mountains, it is largely unadorned.
+Traditional pews seat approximately 400 people.